majabojarska/blog/content/posts/ham-radio-psu.md

 {{ image(src="img/ham-radio-psu/psu-bare-backside.webp") }}
 {{ image(src="img/ham-radio-psu/psu-bare-connector.webp") }}

 The first step was to figure out how to power on the main 12V rail.
-In a bare-bones shape, when connected to 230V AC, the unit would power on only in the standby sense – fan spin, power LED blinking.
+In a bare-bones shape, when connected to 230V AC, the unit would power on only in the standby sense — fan spin, power LED blinking.

 I found this HPE Common Slot PSU specification over at the [RCGroups forum](https://www.rcgroups.com/forums/showpost.php?p=36523697&postcount=3709):

 {{ image(src="img/ham-radio-psu/hpe-common-slot-psu-pinout.webp") }}
 {{ image(src="img/ham-radio-psu/hpe-common-slot-psu-led-signals.webp") }}

-Per the above, pin 33 (top-side, left-most) expects a PSU on/off control signal.
+Per the above, pin 33 (`PSON#`) expects a PSU on/off control signal.
 I found mixed info on this topic, with the general consensus being that it needs to be pulled high.
-I tried with a 1kΩ resistor first, across pins 33 and 37 (12VSB).
+I tried with a 1kΩ resistor first, across pins 33 and 37 (`12VSB`).
 That wasn't enough to achieve power on, so I've tried with a 330Ω instead, which worked just fine.

 {{ image(src="img/ham-radio-psu/minimal-power-on-test.webp") }}